bugzmanov/nes_ebook/src/chapter_5.md

 * Mapper type
 * Mirroring type: Horizontal, Vertical, 4 Screen

-Mirroring will be extensively covered in the coming PPU chapters.
+Mirroring will be extensively covered in the following PPU chapters.
 For now, we need to figure out which mirroring type the game is using.

 We would support only the iNES 1.0 format and mapper 0.